Fahim-Ahmad/intoCODE/front-end programming/practice/detect-mouse-location/README.md

   * accessing the mouse coordinates
   * updating the position of an element dynamically

-You can access the live [here](https://detect-mouse-location-js.netlify.app)
+You can access the live demo [here](https://detect-mouse-location-js.netlify.app)